carolinebrose/Salix-Sympatry-Genomes/README.md

-### Data Processing for Salix popgen preliminary data
+### Data Processing for Salix popgen preliminary data - none of these things are uploaded to here yet

 #### Samples collected in the Bighorns, summer 2023 (Salix, n = 109) Plus Artemisia data from RM (n = 21) and Castilleja data to be resequenced (as a double check that samples weren't mixed up during earlier sequencing runs; n = 6) .
 Sequenced via Gregg Randolph at the UWyo GTL.

 Library prep notes found at [this link from the GTL](https://microcollaborative.atlassian.net/wiki/spaces/MICLAB/pages/2228584449/2ND+TANK+GBS+project+1BROSE)